locize/blog/source/_posts/website-localization.md

 ---
-title: Website Localization - How to localize your website
-description: What is the most effective method for localizing your website?
-Learn from popular examples how to take your brand global.
+title: What is website localization with examples (update)
+description: What is website localization and how can you achieve it step by step?
+Using this checklist, you might learn from successful cases.

-date: 2022-05-04
+date: 2023-01-31
 tags:
   - guide
   - localization techniques
   - refining website content
   - best practices
+  - native language
+  - localization project
 thumbnail: website-localization/website-localization.webp

 label: website-localization